 Tracked Changes then must be approved or declined by someone with full editing access.

-What’s to come (soon we hope) is the ability to share a document with Reviewing mode on for the receivers/collaborators.
+There’s also the ability to share a document with Reviewing mode on for the receivers/collaborators.
 Here’s how it’ll look according to Microsoft:

 Review mode is only available for documents saved on OneDrive or OneDrive for Business.

 The new Review mode doesn’t work on SharePoint saved documents.

 That’s because document access is controlled by SharePoint library permissions which don’t (yet?) recognize the new ‘Reviewing’ mode.